 Hecklers are incredibly rare.
 I’ve given hundreds of lectures and have only been heckled a few times.
 Unless you are a standup comedian, very few people feel comfortable, or drunk enough, to challenge you.
 Always know that you are the person with the microphone and therefore all of the power as you can talk over anyone in the room if you choose to.
 Also realize that everyone came there to see you, not the heckler.
 The best thing to do is to keep your cool, politely dismiss the heckler (“please hold questions until the end.
 Thank you”) and continue.
 If they persist, remind them again and continue.
 If they refuse, look to your host to help control the room.

 Q: What if you have no microphone and/or the heckler is a VIP?

 They are not a VIP for the talk if they are not on stage.
 The rules are the same.
 If they interrupt me the audience expects me to stay in charge of the room.
 Heckling is very rare.
-If the VIP were my boss or something like that I’d still ask them to hold questions and comments to the end.
-They’d have to break that request in front of dozens of other people which even the most arrogant executive is unlikely to have nerve to do.
+If the VIP were my boss or something like that I’d still ask them, politely, to hold questions and comments to the end.
+They’d have to break that request in front of dozens of other people which even the most arrogant executive is unlikely to have the nerve to do.

 Q: Would you recommend to follow training like improvisation theatre classes?